Changing famine into feast ... quickly

 Whether you’ve lost your only supply of work or you’ve fallen into the trap of reliance on a now unsatisfactory client, there is action you can take immediately.

-Here’s the free SOS editorial marketing plan I promised.
+Here’s the free emergency editorial marketing strategy I promised.
 Just click on the image to download.

 The work you do … and the work you do to get the work you do